 Booking a Rental Car in Portugal

-These days, it’s straightforward to book a rental car in Portugal before you arrive in the country.
-There is a huge car shortage worldwide, and it’s essential to book in advance of your trip.
+Nowadays, booking a rental car in Portugal is straightforward before you arrive in the country.
+There is a huge car shortage worldwide, and booking in advance of your trip is essential.

 We think the benefits of doing this are huge.
 Not only are you ‘guaranteed’ the vehicle you’ve opted for, reducing stress levels, but you’ll be charged less for renting that exact vehicle simply because you’ve pre-booked.
 Walking up and trying to book a car is one of the worst things you can do for your wallet.

-If you book less than 24 hours in advance of your rental, you will often be charged a higher rate for exactly the same vehicle.
-I always warn people to book at least 24 hours in advance for a car rental.
+If you book less than 24 hours before your rental, you will often be charged a higher rate for exactly the same vehicle.
+I always warn people to book a car rental at least 24 hours in advance.
 You can see all my additional tips on renting a car abroad here.

 Where to Pick Up Your Rental Car in Portugal